 Not quite a year after her divorce from Prince Charles was finalized, the last 12 weeks of Princess Diana's life were a mixture of hope, love and disappointment.

 On June 3, 1997, Princess Diana attended a performance of Swan Lake by the English National Ballet, which was the only non-humanitarian charity to which Diana devoted her time, according to Good Housekeeping.
 Diana had always been a great lover of the ballet, and as a child had wished to take that very stage.
 Later in June, Diana walked hand-in-hand with Mother Teresa through the streets of the Bronx in New York, and on June 30, the July 1997 edition of Vanity Fair came out with Diana looking relaxed and gorgeous on the cover.
-(Find out other surprising facts you may not know about Princess Diana.)
+(Discover more little-known facts about Princess Diana.)